project-koku/koku-ui/README.md

 ### Running Koku UI with local Koku microfrontend (MFE) and Cloud Services Backend

-Refer to the [serving files locally][serving-files-locally] section of cloud services config and the [koku-ui README][koku-ui-mfe-readme] for more details
+Refer to the [serving files locally][serving-files-locally] section of cloud services config and the [koku-ui-mfe README][koku-ui-mfe-readme] for more details

 1. Serve files locally from Cloud Services Backend repo
 ```